taskscape/RESTAPIGateway/readme.md

   {
     "Username": "[user_name]",
     "Password": "[password]",
-    "Role": "[role]"
+    "Role": "[role]", //OPTIONAL
+    "Roles": [ "[role1]", "[role2]", "[role3]" ] //OPTIONAL
   }
   // Subsequent users follow the same structure
 ],

 ```

-- You can specify as many users as needed (at least one), with each user assigned a single role for authorization purposes, as the system supports only one role per user at this time.
+- You can specify as many users as needed (at least one), with each user assigned one or more roles for authorization purposes.
+The system supports both a single role (using "Role") or multiple roles (using "Roles").
+However, it is recommended to use "Roles" for clarity and better readability.

+- If both "Role" and "Roles" are specified for a user, their roles will be combined, and the user will have access to all roles listed.

 - Each username must be unique to ensure proper authentication and authorization for each user.